KeithCharlieTaylor/after-wordpress/_posts/2019-10-28-hello-world.md

 #### Hello World Footnotes
 "On Your Bike" explanation [courtesy of cristóbal](https://forum.wordreference.com/threads/on-your-bike.6053/#post-41562):
 > Hit the road, jack.
-> Get packin'.
-> Don't let the door hit you on the way out.
+Get packin'.
+Don't let the door hit you on the way out.
+Make tracks.
+Go on, git!
+Beat it.
-> Make tracks.
-> Go on, git!
-> Beat it.
 >
-> All perfectly American ways of saying the same, although "on your bike" is very cool, IMHO. :)
+> <p>All perfectly American ways of saying the same, although "on your bike" is very cool, IMHO. :)</p>

 But I'm not really saying *Beat it* to WordPress.
 Just use the bicycle when appropriate.
 Then strap it to the car when it makes sense.
 Or just enjoy a walk.